yyerthao/yyerthao/README.md

 Hello, I'm Yer! a pretty darn ambitious Full Stack Software Developer, eager to play with code in the tech space.
 So far, I really enjoy finding myself challenges to create visually aesthetic front end.
 I also enjoy and respect the power of back end code as well - still learning, always learning.

 Personally, I believe anyone and everyone, can always strive to be a better version of themself each and every day.
-I find myself drawn to practicing this and utilize this within my code work.
+I find myself drawn to practicing and utilizing this within my code work often.

 Please feel free to take a look at my code from the beginning of my time on Github to most current.